-Following the voting results for our 2022 Annual General Meeting, our Compensation Committee took several steps to redesign our compensation program in 2023.
-Though our Compensation Committee saw improvements in our 2023 Say-on-Pay Vote, we continued to engage directly with our shareholders to gather their feedback and make improvements in our compensation program, some of which will be reflected in our 2024 compensation program due to the timing of the voting results.
+Our Compensation Committee was pleased to see significant improvements in our 2024 Say-on-Pay Vote, but we continued to engage directly with our shareholders to gather their feedback and continue to make improvements in our compensation program.

 Shareholders are strongly encouraged to read the "Compensation Discussion and Analysis," which discusses in detail how our compensation policies and practices implement our compensation philosophy.